 Catholic Church Sexual Abuse Victims Deserve Fair Compensation

-If you were sexually abused by a Catholic priest, our attorneys understand that you have been waiting a long time for justice.
+If a Catholic priest sexually abused you, our attorneys understand that you have been waiting a long time for justice.
 The Attorney General's office is investigating past cases.
 They want to expose acts of abuse and determine if the Catholic Church participated in covering up crimes.
-There is currently no program in place to help victims recover damages for physical or emotional injuries.
-If you are a priest abuse victim, you should work with a legal representative to recover the damages to which you are entitled.
+There is currently no public program in place to help victims recover damages for physical or emotional injuries.
+If you are a priest abuse victim, you should work with a legal representative to recover the damages you deserve.

-At Dolman Law Group Accident Injury Lawyers, PA Accident Injury Lawyers, we believe that injured people deserve compensation no matter who is responsible.
+At Dolman Law Group Accident Injury Lawyers, PA, we believe injured people deserve compensation no matter who is responsible.
 We understand the challenges of presenting a case for an adult who was victimized as a child.

 Our Firm's Results

-At Dolman Law Group Accident Injury Lawyers, PA Accident Injury Lawyers, we've recovered millions in damages for our injured clients.
+At Dolman Law Group Accident Injury Lawyers, PA, we've recovered millions in damages for our injured clients.
 We've negotiated settlements directly with responsible parties, commercial defendants, insurance companies, and defense attorneys.
 We've resolved cases during mediation and settlement conferences.
 When a trial was the most reasonable alternative, our attorneys presented our clients' evidence before a judge and jury.

 The Priest Abuse Scandal